godotengine/godot-docs/tutorials/2d/custom_drawing_in_2d.rst

 Why?
 ----

-Godot has nodes to draw sprites, polygons, particles, and all sort of stuff.
+Godot has nodes to draw sprites, polygons, particles, and all sorts of stuff.
 For most cases this is enough, but not always.
-If something desired is not supported, and before crying in fear, angst and range because a node to draw that-specific-something does not exist... it would be good to know that it is possible to easily make any 2D node (be it :ref:`Control <class_Control>` or :ref:`Node2D <class_Node2D>` based) draw custom commands.
+Before crying in fear, angst, and rage because a node to draw that-specific-something does not exist... it would be good to know that it is possible to easily make any 2D node (be it :ref:`Control <class_Control>` or :ref:`Node2D <class_Node2D>` based) draw custom commands.
 It is *really* easy to do it too.